Alephnaught27/kcwikia-things/quest-syntax.md

 ## Glossary
 `X` = Generic placeholder for integer values.
 X's inside of <>'s are NOT equivalent, see below.

-`()` = Denote terms that are not included in every description, but should be included when appropriate.
+`()` = Denotes terms that are not included in every description, but should be included when appropriate.

 `[.../...]` = Use the term either on the left or right side of the '/' for this description.